NickDark/vim-subliminal-zest/readme.md

 dark colors in the Zeonica theme in VS Code and the strategic, syntactical rules of Subliminal-Next.
-This theme aims to draw your attention to only the key elements of your code - function definitions, variable, function calls, class names, numbers, etc. while making keywords remain subtly camouflaged in the background.
+This theme aims to draw your attention to only the key elements of your code - function definitions, variable, function calls, class names, numbers, etc. while leaving keywords remain subtly camouflaged in the background.

 ## Installation